Wondering how to cook lamb chops in the oven? These Lamb Chops with Spicy Apricot Sauce are delicious and cooked the easiest way!

-This Lamb Chops with Spicy Apricot Sauce Recipe is impressive, delicious, and easier than you think!
+Cooking lamb chops in the oven is probably easier than you think.
+These Lamb Chops with Spicy Apricot Sauce are impressive, delicious, and really simple!
 Just marinate the meat with a rub for a few hours, roast in the oven, and done!
 The spicy apricot sauce is addictive and super-simple too.

 I definitely suggest that you serve these Lamb Chops with Spicy Apricot Sauce for Easter dinner.
 Your guests will assume you spent the whole day slaving away in the kitchen.
 The reality is, you’ll have plenty of time to drink a few glasses of pre-party bubbly on the couch.
 Cheers!